Hartford PD: A man has died after being found with multiple stab wounds

 The victim was transported to the emergency room where he was pronounced dead, said police.
 The victim has been identified as 52-year-old Kendall Jones of East Hartford.

-The Hartford Police Major Crimes and Crime Scene Divisions are investigating the incident and are trying to determine the location of the initial stabbing.
+The Hartford Police Major Crimes and Crime Scene Divisions are investigating the incident and found that the initial stabbing occurred on 605 Albany Ave.

 This is an ongoing homicide investigation.
 Hartford police is asking anyone with information about this incident to call the tip line at 860-722-TIPS (8477).